CooperASC/cooperasc.github.com/_posts/notes/2013-02-20-notes-about-friday-meeting-for-saskia.md

 ---
-title: Qs and Topics for Saskia for Feb 22 meeting w all student body
+title: Questions and Topics for February 22nd Student Body Meeting with Saskia Bos
 notetaker: Jenny Eagleton
 published: true
 layout: notes-single
 category: notes
+tags: student-body
 filepath: _posts/notes/2013-02-13-bharucha-response.md

 ---

-##Condensed version:
+## Condensed version:

 1. Security, what's the deal with it?
 Do you know how much it's costing the school?
 Why are they patrolling?
 There's a rumor going around that they've been instructed to watch out for students gathering, have you heard about this?